 Hiring managers spend most of their time devoted to interviewing, recruiting, and hiring candidates that they believe are a good fit for the company.
-Every hiring manager has personal selection criteria, inherent biases, and an interviewing style that is unique.
-Each candidate has diverse backgrounds, personalities and skill sets woven into the interview.
+Every hiring manager has personal selection criteria, inherent biases, and a unique interviewing style.
+Each candidate has diverse backgrounds, personalities, and skillset woven into the interview.
 Therefore, trying to create the perfect match can be a challenging and complicated proposition.

 Maybe they like or do not like the school the candidate attended.
 Maybe they like or do not like one of the companies where they previously worked.
 Or, maybe their executive presence is overly strong or below average.
 It is extremely important to identify and prioritize what critical success characteristics should stand out for the ideal candidate.

 The best hiring teams incorporate a well-rounded interview process which includes weighted evaluations highlighting key priorities and required skills.
 Interviewers should rate the candidates across these criteria.

 They also evaluate the feedback of the entire interview team equally.
 This allows for an objective evaluation of potential candidates and helps eliminate unintentional biases.
 Additionally, strong references can be very helpful in providing a well-rounded assessment of a candidate and help avoid the halo effect.

 3. Make Hiring a Priority

 This may be the most important part of the hiring process.
 Hiring a candidate for a key leadership role in an organization can have a significant financial impact.
 It has the capacity to influence the company culture, positively or negatively, and yet many hiring managers do not make this process a priority.

 Here is an example of why it’s important to make hiring a priority.
 Once, there was a man who was assisting the CEO with hiring a direct report.
 The candidate had completed multiple face-to-face interviews within the company.